6 Steps to Less Mom Guilt: Brene Brown's "The Story I'm Telling Myself" Tool

 Because instead of just feeling frustrated - a completely reasonable human response to a screaming kid throwing things - I felt not good enough.

-The voice in my head said: “You're failing as a mother.
+I told myself: "You're failing as a mother.
 Good moms don't lose their patience.
 Good moms stay calm.
 Good moms regulate themselves perfectly so their kids can regulate.
 You're screwing this up.
 You're screwing him up.
 And what kind of mom am I if I can't get him to brush his teeth?
 Why can't I handle this?
 I bet other moms don't have this issue.
-I bet other moms can get this simple task done without a fight.”
+I bet other moms can get this simple task done without a fight."

 That story turned a typical parenting situation into a shame spiral so deep that it felt like I was drowning in not feeling good enough.